CassieParticles/CMP304Submission/README.md

 Rocket/Rocket launcher - Me

 Plan for today:
-Create function for player death switching scenes

 Create function for spawning crows of enemies every so often (various weapons)
-	More powerful weapons spawn more frequently
+	More powerful weapons spawn more frequently as time goes on